-Seodaemun Prison (서대문형무소) was a prison in Seoul , South Korea , now converted into a museum.
+Seodaemun Prison (서대문형무소) was a prison in Seoul, South Korea, which has now been converted into a museum.

-Seodaemun Prison History Hall is a museum and former prison in Seodaemun-gu, Seoul, South Korea.
-It was constructed beginning in 1907.
-The prison was opened on October 21, 1908, under the name Gyeongseong Gamok.
-During the early part of the Japanese colonial period it was known as Keijo Prison (Keijō Kangoku, the Japanese pronunciation of Gyeongseong Gamok).
-Its name was changed to Seodaemun Prison in 1923, and it later had several other names.
+The Seodaemun Prison History Hall is a museum and former prison located in Seodaemun-gu, Seoul, South Korea.
+Construction of the prison began in 1907, and it was officially opened on October 21, 1908, under the name Gyeongseong Gamok.
+During the early years of the Japanese colonial period, it was referred to as Keijo Prison (Keijō Kangoku in Japanese, which is the Japanese pronunciation of Gyeongseong Gamok).
+In 1923, its name was changed to Seodaemun Prison, and it underwent several other name changes in later years.

-The prison was used during the Japanese colonial period to imprison Korean liberation activists, and could originally hold around 500 inmates.
-It had a separate facility for women and young girls.
-In 1911, Kim Koo was imprisoned.
-He was one of the more important figures in the Korean liberation movement.
-In 1919, shortly after the March 1st Movement, the number of imprisoned increased drastically.
-About three thousand liberation activists were imprisoned, and shortly before the colonization ended in 1945, the number of prisoners was at 2980.
-Among imprisoned after the March 1st Movement was Ryu Gwansun, who died from the torture inflicted on her.
+Seodaemun Prison played a significant role during the Japanese colonial period as a place of imprisonment for Korean liberation activists.
+Originally designed to accommodate around 500 inmates, it had separate facilities for women and young girls.
+In 1911, one notable figure, Kim Koo, was imprisoned there.
+He was an influential leader in the Korean liberation movement.
+Following the March 1st Movement in 1919, the prison experienced a drastic increase in the number of inmates.
+Approximately three thousand liberation activists were imprisoned, and by the time the colonization ended in 1945, there were 2,980 prisoners.
+Tragically, among those imprisoned after the March 1st Movement was Ryu Gwansun, who died as a result of torture inflicted upon her.

-After the colonial era ended in 1945 as part of the surrender of Japan in World War II, the prison was used by the South Korean government, and was known by various official names, including Seoul Prison until 1961, Seoul Correctional Institute until 1967 and Seoul Detention Center until its closure in 1987.
-It was replaced by a facility in Uiwang City, Gyeonggi Province.
+After Japan’s surrender in World War II in 1945, marking the end of the colonial era, the prison was repurposed by the South Korean government and underwent various name changes, such as Seoul Prison until 1961, Seoul Correctional Institute until 1967, and Seoul Detention Center until its closure in 1987.
+It was eventually replaced by a facility in Uiwang City, Gyeonggi Province.

-In 1992, the site was dedicated as the Seodaemun Prison History Hall, part of Seodaemun Independence Park.
-Seven of the prison complex’s original fifteen buildings are preserved as historical monuments.
-The History Hall showcases all those imprisoned during the Japanese colonial period and continues to serve as a memorial hall.
+In 1992, the site was established as the Seodaemun Prison History Hall within Seodaemun Independence Park.
+Seven out of the original fifteen buildings of the prison complex were preserved as historical monuments.
+The History Hall serves as a memorial to all those who were imprisoned during the Japanese colonial period.

-During a visit to Seodaemun in August 2015, former Japanese prime minister Yukio Hatoyama knelt in front of a memorial stone as an expression of apology for Japanese war crimes in World War II.
+During a visit to Seodaemun in August 2015, former Japanese Prime Minister Yukio Hatoyama knelt in front of a memorial stone as a gesture of apology for Japanese war crimes committed during World War II.

 Museum

-The museum includes different reconstructions of the prison during the period of Japanese colonization (cells, life in prison, torture rooms, watchtowers, execution site), a monument of tribute to the martyrs, permanent exhibitions on the history of the prison, educational rooms, a video room, an exhibition hall hosting various events and a library .
+The museum showcases various reconstructions of the prison during the Japanese colonization era, including cells, depictions of prison life, torture rooms, watchtowers, and the execution site.
+It also features a monument paying tribute to the martyrs, permanent exhibitions on the prison’s history, educational rooms, a video room, an exhibition hall for hosting events, and a library.

-The prison today is located in Seodaemun Independence Park 서대문독립공원, near Independence Gate or Dongnimmun (독립문) and Dongnimmun subway station , in Seodaemun-gu Ward.
+Seodaemun Prison is situated within Seodaemun Independence Park (Seodaemun Dokrip Gongwon), near Independence Gate (Dongnimmun) and Dongnimmun subway station, located in the Seodaemun-gu Ward.

 Various information on the Seodaemun Prison History Hall can be looked up and read.